Uuvana-Studios/longvinter-linux-server/README.md

 [2022.02.22-12.51.34:849][ 23]LogOnlineSession: Warning: STEAM: Server setting ,ServerName_s:[EU] Uuvana 1 overflows Steam SetGameTags call
 ```

-I have created an automated script that you can run to automatically update and restart a server. <br>Make sure you have nohup installed on your system.
+We have created an automated script that you can run to automatically update and restart a server.
-- `bash ~/longvinter-linux-server/server-autorun.sh`
+- `bash /home/steam/longvinter-linux-server/LongvinterUpdate.sh`